mozilla/pkipolicy/rootstore/policy.md

     in the certificate or has been authorized by the domain registrant to act on their behalf.
 This MUST be done using one or more of the methods documented in section 3.2.2.4 of the CA/Browser Forum Baseline Requirements.
-The CA operator's CPS (or, if applicable, the CP or CP/CPS) must clearly specify the procedure(s) that the CA employs, and each documented procedure SHOULD state which subsection of 3.2.2.4 it is complying with.
+The CA operator's CPS (or, if applicable, the CP or CP/CPS) MUST clearly specify the procedure(s) that the CA employs, and each documented procedure MUST state which subsection of 3.2.2.4 it is complying with.
 CAs are not permitted to use 3.2.2.5 (4) ("any other method") to fulfill the requirements of method 3.2.2.4.8 (IP Address);
 4.  for a certificate capable of being used for TLS-enabled servers, the CA